-5. We have created worship services which are spectator events, building a performance environment.
+5. We have created worship singing as a spectator event, a performance environment.

-I am a strong advocate of setting a great environment for worship including lighting, visuals, inclusion of the arts and much more.
+I am a strong advocate of setting a great environment for worship singing, as well as lighting, visuals, inclusion of the arts, and much more.
 However when our environments take things to a level that calls undue attention to those on stage or distracts from our worship of God, we have gone too far.
 Excellence—yes.
 Highly professional performance—no.

 6. The congregation feels they are not expected to sing.

 As worship leaders, we often get so involved in our professional production of worship that we fail to be authentic, invite the congregation into the journey of worship, and then do all we can to facilitate that experience in singing familiar songs, new songs introduced properly, and all sung in the proper congregational range.

 7. We fail to have a common body of hymnody.

 With the availability of so many new songs, we often become haphazard in our worship planning, pulling songs from so many sources without reinforcing the songs and helping the congregation to take them on as a regular expression of their worship.
 In the old days, the hymnal was that repository.
 Today, we need to create song lists to use in planning our times of worship.